Configuration File

 };

-You can put your own host domain that will be set to nginx config as server_name
+You can put your own host domain that will be set to nginx config as `server_name` and set Magento secure and unsecure base\_url values.

 module.exports = {